 Though April has enjoyed being a full time dance instructor over the years, teaching several disciplines of dance including contemporary, hip hop, jazz funk, and musical theatre, she has to admit that the journey to being back in the spotlight has felt like a dream!
 She loves the great opportunities that come from performing; however, she continually remains focused on her influence in the classroom.
 A goal of hers is to continue her training in dance as she feels “No one dancer is perfect; learning and training are never ending.
 To me, it is necessary to keep our eyes and hearts open for growth.”
 April hopes to continue inspiring students, and that she may be a teacher who makes a difference in the lives of others while she is working, training, and collaborating new innovative concepts to bring to her classes.

-Darcie Lemons is originally from Marysville, Ohio where she first began her dance training at the age of nine in Tap, Jazz, Ballet, Lyrical and Pointe.
+Darcie Lemons began her dance training at the age of nine in Tap, Jazz, Ballet, Lyrical and Pointe at her local dance studio in Marysville, Ohio.
 She then attended the University of Akron, where she studied Modern, Ballet, Pointe, Jazz, Tap, dance history, dance education, choreography and served as an officer of the dance club, Terpsichore.
 In August 2015, she graduated Summa Cum Laude with a Bachelor’s degree in Dance Education.
 While at UA, she had the opportunity to perform with the University of Akron Dance Company in many faculty shows, working with notable dance companies such as BalletX and STREB, in addition to performances such as Stream, and Dancing for the Kids.
 She was involved in many student productions as a choreographer, performer and producer and also attended the American College Dance Festival.
-Since graduating, she has been a member of the Dayton Contemporary Second Dance Company and RED Dance Company.
-She is currently a member of Inlet Dance Theater’s Trainee and Apprentice Program.
-This is Darcie’s second year teaching at Martell, and she is excited to continue sharing her knowledge and love of dance!
+Since graduating, she has been a member of the Dayton Contemporary Second Dance Company, RED Dance Company and a member of Inlet Dance Theater’s Trainee and Apprentice Program.
+Darcie has been with Martell since the 2016-2017 season and is excited to continue sharing her knowledge and love of dance!

 Brittney Hurley Brittney graduated from St. Vincent St. Mary High School in 2002 and Kent State University in 2006 with a degree in finance.
 Brittney currently lives in Green with her husband Ryan and their 3 children Rylan, Quinn and Phiona.
 Brittney enjoys working in the accounting department.
 She is very excited to be a part of the Martell family and loves working with all of the students and staff!